Mukul05/Metricstics-System/README.md

          </tr>
          <tr>
             <td>Alekhya Kesapragada</td>
-            <td>Task 1 : Take the lead in calculating and documenting the cyclomatic number of METRICSTICS.</td>
+            <td>Task 1: Take the lead in calculating and documenting the cyclomatic number of METRICSTICS.</td>
             <td>Task 2: Focus on calculating the object-oriented metrics (WMC, CF, LCOM*) for METRICSTICS</td>
             <td>Task 3: Making Latex report</td>
-           <td>Task 4:  Contribute to the programming of METRICSTICS, with a focus on modular and reusable code.</td>
+           <td>Task 4:  Contribute to the programming of METRICSTICS, focusing on modular and reusable code.</td>
-	<td>Task 5:  Github maintenance.</td>
+	<td>Task 5:  GitHub maintenance.</td>
         </tr>
          <tr>
             <td>Mahimur Rahman Khan</td>
             <td>Task 1: Participate in the correlation analysis using Scatter Plot and correlation coefficients.</td>
             <td>Task 2: Preparing Instructions</td>
-            <td>Task 3: Assist in the development of METRICSTICS, particularly in areas related to the implementation of these metrics.</td>
+            <td>Task 3: Assist in the development of METRICSTICS, particularly in implementing these metrics.</td>
             <td>Task 4: Assist in correlation analysis and ensure the robustness of the statistical approach </td>
 	 <td>Task 5: Testing Application </td>
         </tr>